spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/people-group/talent-assessment/index.html.md

 ## Succession Planning

 Succession planning is an important step in our Talent Assessment process.
-Completing the [Performance/Growth Assessment](/handbook/people-group/performance-assessments-and-succession-planning/#the-performancepotential-matrix) gives leaders a fresh overview of the top performers and the highest growth team members in their respective organizations.
-Particularly for individuals in Senior Leadership roles and above (the [S-Group](https://about.gitlab.com/company/team/structure/#s-group) and depending on structure the [Director-Group](https://about.gitlab.com/company/team/structure/#director-group)), a recommended next step following the Performance/Growth assessment is to do succession planning.
+Completing the [Performance/Growth Potential Assessment](/handbook/people-group/performance-assessments-and-succession-planning/#the-performancepotential-matrix) gives leaders a fresh overview of the top performers and the highest growth team members in their respective organizations.
+Particularly for individuals in Senior Leadership roles and above (the [S-Group](https://about.gitlab.com/company/team/structure/#s-group) and depending on structure the [Director-Group](https://about.gitlab.com/company/team/structure/#director-group)), a recommended next step following the Performance/Growth Potential assessment is to do succession planning.

 Succession planning ensures we are identifying and developing future GitLab leaders to ensure business continuity in the event of an unforseen change, and providing the current leadership team the opportunity to grow and scale.
 It may provide an opportunity to diversify our leadership team by developing our internal bench of talent.
 Note, potential alone does not determine who will be a successor.
 Strong succession candidates should demonstrate sustained exceeding performance and growth, aspire to have a role at the next level, and be ready for a much larger role in the near term.